-Within the Asset-Liability-Management Medlife calculates interest rate sensitivities for the best estimate of life insurance contracts and investments that are sensitive to interest rate changes.
+Within the Asset-Liability-Management Medlife calculates interest rate sensitivities for the Best Estimate of life insurance contracts and investments that are sensitive to interest rate changes.

-Therefore parallel shifts of the yield curve by ±50bp und ±100bp as well as a rotation in the yield curve are illustrated.
+Therefore, parallel shifts of the yield curve by ±50bp und ±100bp as well as a rotation in the yield curve are illustrated.
 Regarding the rotation of the yield curve a flattening, meaning a lowering of the long term yield curve (Low for Long) and a lowering of the short term (steeper yield curve).
-In addition to the steeper yield curve a spread shock (analogous to the double hit scenario of the EIOPA stress test in 2016) for the asset side is applied.
+In addition to the steeper yield curve a spread shock for the asset side is applied.

-Within this interest rate sensitivity analysis also the sensitivity for pensions and technical provisions are tested in regard to a change of assumptions about the extrapolation of the risk-free interest rate curve.
+Within this interest rate sensitivity analysis also the sensitivity for technical provisions are tested in regard to a change of assumptions about the extrapolation of the risk-free interest rate curve.
 Furthermore, it is tested how technical provisions change, if all assumptions about the extrapolation of the risk-free rate are dropped and instead the technical provisions are valuated with the Libor/Swap interest rate curve.

 The "Double Hit Scenario" including the spread shock has the most negative impact on the own funds of Medlife.
-Also the scenario of a shift of the interest rate curve by -100bp has an adverse influence on the own funds of Medlife.
-A shift of the interest rate yield curve by +50bp or +100bp has a positive impact on the own funds although the values of fixed-income bonds fall, at the same time the value of technical provisions drops even more due to having a longer duration.
+Also the scenario of a shift of the interest rate curve by +100bp and +50bp has an adverse influence on the own funds of Medlife.
+Although both, the market values of fixed income bonds and the technical provisions fall, the drop in technical provisions is lower.
+A shift of the interest rate yield curve by -50bp or -100bp has a positive impact on the own funds.

-In addition, at Medlife, another extreme scenario is calculated for the life insurance portfolio, the so-called "liquidation scenario".
-Under the assumption that there is no new business and the consideration of the historically monitored cancellations and premium exemptions, it is shown with the aid of a cash flow depiction how the cash flows of the last contract.
+In addition, another extreme scenario is calculated for the life insurance portfolio, the so-called "liquidation scenario".
+Under the assumption that there is no new business and the consideration of the historically monitored cancellations and premium exemptions, it is shown with the aid of a cash flow depiction how the cash flows of the assets and the cash flows of the liabilities develop over the course of time until the end of the last contract.
 Even with an interest rate of 0%, this analysis shows that the expected obligations can be met at any time through the expected cash flows of the assets.
 It can thus be shown that there is sufficient asset liability management as well as sufficient liquidity.